Viktor Ambartsumian: Soviet politics

-McCutcheon noted that Ambartsumian's life was "shaped and directed by the Soviet system" and he was politically loyal to the Soviet authorities.
-Loren Graham noted that "At the same time, Ambartsumian was not afraid to reprimand the Communist Party ideologues when they obstructed his research."
-Ronald E. Doel noted that Ambartsumian was in favor with the Communist Party and enjoyed the freedom to travel to the West.
+McCutcheon noted that Ambartsumian's life was "shaped and directed by the Soviet system" and he was politically loyal to the Soviet regime.
 Adriaan Blaauw wrote that "his political views harmonized to a considerable degree with those of Soviet rulers."
+Loren Graham argued that, simultaneously, he was "not afraid to reprimand the Communist Party ideologues when they obstructed his research."
+In favor with the Communist Party, he enjoyed the freedom to regularly travel to the West.
 McCutcheon noted that Ambartsumian's "scientific genius combined with his political loyalty took him to the heights of the Soviet scientific establishment."

 Ambartsumian jointed the Communist Party of the Soviet Union (CPSU) in 1940.
 In 1948 he became a member of the Central Committee (the executive branch) of the Communist Party of the Armenian SSR.
 Ambartsumian was also a member of the Supreme Soviet from 1950 to 1989 (3rd to 11th convocation sessions).
 In 1989 he was elected as a representative from Armenia to the Congress of People's Deputies of the Soviet Union in the first relatively free elections.

 Ambartsumian was a delegate to the 19th (1952), 20th (1956), 22nd (1961), 23rd (1966), 24th (1971), 25th (1976) and 26th (1981) congresses of the CPSU.

 Cold War politics

 Ambartsumian often signed open letters in support of the official line of the Soviet authorities.
-In 1971 he was among leading 14 Soviet scientists who signed a letter to U.S. President Richard Nixon in support of black militant communist Angela Davis and appealed him to "give her an opportunity of continuing her scientific work."
+In 1971 he was among leading 14 Soviet scientists who signed a letter to U.S. President Richard Nixon in support of Angela Davis and appealed him to "give her an opportunity of continuing her scientific work."
 In 1983 Ambartsumian was among 244 Soviet scientists who signed a statement attacking U.S. President Ronald Reagan's Strategic Defense Initiative ("Star Wars"), namely Reagan's plan for an effective defense against nuclear attack.
 The scientists stated that Reagan is "creating a most dangerous illusion that may turn into an even more threatening spiral of the arms race."

 Ambartsumian's relationship with dissidents was complicated.
 In 1973 he refused to meet Yuri Orlov, nuclear physicist and a prominent dissident, after having offered him a job in Yerevan.
 Ambartsumian told him through subordinate that "there are situations when even an Academy member is helpless."
 In 1975 he was among 72 Soviet scientists who denounced the award of the Nobel Peace Prize to Soviet physicist and dissident Andrei Sakharov.

 Armenian causes

 Ambartsumian revered the Armenian language and supported its usage.
 He insisted all internal communication of the Armenian Academy of Sciences be done in Armenian when he became president in 1947.
 As president of the Armenian Academy of Sciences, Ambartsumian often gave speeches at major events, such as during the commemorations of the 1600th anniversary of Mesrop Mashtots, the inventor of the Armenian alphabet, in 1962 and the 100th anniversary of Hovhannes Tumanyan, Armenia's national poet, in 1969.
+Ambartsumian stated: "The history of our culture has given many outstanding figures, but of all these figures, the Armenian people owe the most to Mashtots."